 - The Coleman Tent Fan is extremely light in weight.
 Its weight is only about 2 pounds.

-- It easily attaches to the fabric of your tent on securing it with a magnet.
+- It easily attaches to the fabric of your tent by securing it with a magnet.

 - The attachment or detachment of the fan does not hamper the fabric or skin of the tent whatsoever.